Zohair2099/SkillSync/README.md

 #### Social Integration & Networking (`/social-networking`)
 -   A hub for managing professional online presence and community engagement.
--   **Profile Links:** Encourages users to add their professional social media links (LinkedIn, GitHub, etc.) to their EmployMint Profile page, which can then be used by features like the Resume Builder.
+-   **Profile Links:** Encourages users to add their professional social media links (LinkedIn, GitHub, etc.) to their SkillSync Profile page, which can then be used by features like the Resume Builder.
--   **Community Access:** Provides a link to the EmployMint Community Forum.
+-   **Community Access:** Provides a link to the SkillSync Community Forum.
 -   **Future Features:** Mentions that advanced networking features like direct mentor matching and deeper integrations with platforms like LinkedIn are planned for future updates.

 #### Community Forum (`/community-forum`)